josephlord/OvercomingSwiftResistance/OptimisationNotes.md

 Obj-C -O0 0.11      Swift -ONone 0.014

 Note that this is effectively cheating by wrapping the critical code in a framework but if this allows the bulk of the project to be debugable this is a worthwhile tradeoff.
 This is definitely a workaround but one that can be effective.
 Not sure how to get rid of the warnigns.

+Added a monolithic build target with debug (very slow) and optimised schemes to go with it.

+Note all timings taken on:

+MacBook Pro11,32

+Intel Core i7 2.3GHz 4 core L2 256KB/core L3 6MB 16GB RAM